sania0607/safepath/README.md

 # 🛡️ SafePath - AI-Enhanced Safety Navigation

-**SafePath** is an intelligent, data-driven safety navigation platform that leverages **machine learning-ready architecture** and **geospatial AI algorithms** to provide women in Delhi with the safest routes.
-Combining real infrastructure data with community-powered insights, SafePath redefines urban navigation with safety as the primary focus.
+**SafePath** is an intelligent, data-driven safety navigation platform that leverages **Google's Gemini AI** and **geospatial AI algorithms** to provide women in Delhi with the safest routes.
+Combining real infrastructure data with AI-powered community insights, SafePath redefines urban navigation with safety as the primary focus.

 ## 🤖 AI/ML Features